Manufactured Homes, Defined And Explained

 If you’ve been on the house hunt for a while now, you’ve more than likely heard the term “manufactured home.”
-But what is a manufactured home, exactly?
-If someone told you it’s simply a mobile home, then we must inform you that times have changed.
+But what is a manufactured home?

-For many home buyers, manufactured homes are an affordable alternative to more traditional, expensive real estate.
-Despite their lower costs, the modern manufactured home can feature the same desired amenities as pricier housing.
+For many home builders and buyers, manufactured homes are an affordable alternative to more traditional, expensive real estate.
+The modern manufactured home can feature the same desired amenities as pricier housing.

 Manufactured homes are, as their name suggests, “manufactured” in factories piece by piece in accordance with building codes set by the U.S. Department of Housing and Urban Development (HUD).
-The homes are affixed to a permanent chassis with wheels and transported to the home site, either in sections or as a whole, and installed on either a temporary or permanent foundation.
+The homes are transported to the home site and installed on either a temporary or permanent foundation.

 Modern manufactured homes can come in three general floor plans: